polterguy/hyper-core/README.md

 is simply practically useless.

 One thing that might be tempting for such a scenarion, would be to implement something that caches based upon the HTTP request, and returns the cached object.
-This is of course sub optimal, since it would require the client to submit an HTTP request, exactly resembling something another user has transmitted earlier, for the cache to kick in.
+This is of course sub-optimal, since it would require the client to submit an HTTP request, exactly resembling something another user has transmitted earlier, for the cache to kick in.

-Our above scenario for instance, does a query for _"foo"_, imagine if some other user comes later and does a query for _"foo 2"_.
-Many of the items returned for the second request, would also exist in the first request - However, the URL would still be different, and the cache for the HTTP requests, would not be of any use here.
-A better solution for such scenarios would be to use for instance the **[p5.web.cache]** object, to use the English text as the _"key"_, and the Norwegian translation as the _"value"_, and then before doing our Google Translate lookup, check to see if another client had already translated our `description` previously.
+Imagine for our above scenario for instance, doing a query for _"foo"_.
+Then imagine if some other user comes later and does a query for _"foo 2"_.
+Many of the items returned for the second request, would also exist in the first request - However, the URL would still be different, and the cache for the HTTP requests, would be useless.
+A better solution for such scenarios would be to use for instance the **[p5.web.cache]** object, to use the English text as the _"key"_, and the Norwegian translation as the _"value"_ - And then before doing our Google Translate lookup, check to see if another client had already translated our `description` previously.

 If we are to take our Google Translate example, and modify it to see this in action, we could create